warren-bank/fork-Xanado/doc/README.md

 ## Flow of Control

+Players access the `/index.html` at the root of the distribution.
+This will load the `games` interface, which is used to view available games and create new games.
-A game is joined by opening a server URI which identifies the game and player (`GET /game/gameKey/playerKey`) that this Ui will play.

-The response to this request includes a cookie that identifies the gameKey and playerKey for future requests, and redirects to `/game/gameKey`.
-The handler for this request recognises that the browser is asking for HTML and serves up `/html/game.html`, which loads the UI.
-When the document is ready, it executes `/js/game.js`, which instantiates an object of the `Ui` class after URL parameters have been analysed by the helper `js/browser/browserApp.js`.
+A game is joined by opening a URL which identifies the game and player (`GET /join/gameKey/playerKey`).
+The server adds the player to the game and responds with the gameKey and playerKey.
+The `games` interface then opens a new window on `html/game.html`, which loads the UI.
+When the document is ready, it executes `/js/game.js`, which instantiates an object of the `Ui` class.

 Construction of the Ui object asks the server for the state of the game using a `GET /game/gameKey` URI.
 The server recognises this as a request for JSON, and serves up the game, as serialised by `js/game/Freeze.js`.
 The UI thaws this data and loads the game, then manually connects the `WebSocket`, attaching handlers for managing the socket (see Ui.attachSocketListeners).

-These include handlers for custom events `turn`, `tick`, `gameOverConfimed`, `nextGame`, `message`, and `connections`, that the server will send.
+Once construction is complete, the Ui will listen for events coming over the socket from the server and modify the Ui accordingly.
+These are `turn`, `tick`, `gameOverConfimed`, `nextGame`, `message`, and `connections`, that the server will send.
 With the exception of `message` these are all broadcast events, sent to all players.

-Once construction is complete, the Ui will listen for events coming from the server and modify the Ui accordingly.
-It will also listen for events coming from the user.
-At points it will POST messages to the server to reflect user actions: `makeMove`, `challenge`, `swap`, `takeBack`, and `pass`.
+It will also listen for events coming from the user, and will POST messages using the `/command` route to reflect user actions: `makeMove`, `challenge`, `swap`, `takeBack`, `pass`, `confirmGameOver`, `pause` and `unpause`.
 The server will pass these on to `js/game/Game.js` for handling.

+Information about a play is passed to the server in a `Move` object, and results are broadcast asynchronously as `turn` events parameterised by `Turn` objects.
+A single play will usually result in a single `Turn` object being broadcast, but there is no theoretical limit on the number of `Turn` objects that might be broadcast for a single interactive play.
+For example, a following robot play will result in a sequence of turns. `Turn` objects are recorded in the game history, allowing a full replay of game events at a later date (e.g. when refreshing the Ui.)

 ## Testing
-The `test` subdirectoy contains a number of simple tests.
+The `test` subdirectory contains a number of simple tests, written using the `Mocha` testing framework.
 They are all run in that directory using `node`.
 * `Game.js` is a set of unit tests for the game logic
 * `findBestMove.js` is unit tests for the robot player
 * `firstPlay.js` is unit tests for the first play by a robot player